BrindleDigital/rentfetch/readme.txt

 == Features ==

-* Google maps integration (both for the property search and for use on each property page)
 * Native WordPress content types are used for everything, so a developer can create their own layouts.
+* Google maps integration (both for the property search and for use on each property page.
+To use this, you'll need to set up an API key for the Google Maps Javascript API at [maps.googleapis.com](https://maps.googleapis.com))
+* Sliders to show property images, floorplan images, and nearby properties (we use the MIT-licensed [Blaze Slider](https://blaze-slider.dev) for these, and you don't need to set up anything for these to work)
+* Your floorplans can display [Matterport](https://my.matterport.com) and [YouTube](https://www.youtube.com) tours.
-* TONS of hooks, letting you customize to your heart's content.
+* TONS of hooks, letting you (or your developer) customize to your heart's content.
+The single layouts for both floorplans and properties can be fully replaced by the theme, and we have lots of helpful functions to let you grab preprocessed information for display.
-* Works with both single-property websites and websites that showcase hundreds of properties
+* This plugin works with both single-property websites and websites that showcase hundreds of properties.

 == Pro ==